7. Provisions and Contingent Liabilities and Contingent Assets

 Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.

 The right-of-use assets are presented as a separate line in Balance sheet.
-The Company applies Ind AS 36 Impairment of Assets to determine whether a right-of-use asset is impaired.
+The Company applies Ind AS 36 Impairment of Assets to determine whether a right- of-use asset is impaired.

-14. Earnings per share
+14.Earnings per share

-Diluted earnings per share is computed by dividing the profit/ (loss) after tax (including the post-tax effect of extraordinary items, if any) as adjusted for dividend, interest and other charges to expense or income relating to the dilutive potential equity shares, by the weighted average number of equity shares considered for deriving basic earnings per share and the weighted average number of equity shares which could have been issued on the conversion of all dilutive potential equity shares.
+Diluted earnings per share is computed by dividing the profit/ (loss) after tax as adjusted for dividend, interest and other charges to expense or income relating to the dilutive potential equity shares, by the weighted average number of equity shares considered for deriving basic earnings per share and the weighted average number of equity shares which could have been issued on the conversion of all dilutive potential equity shares.
 Potential equity shares are deemed to be dilutive only if their conversion to equity shares would decrease the net profit per share from continuing ordinary operations.
 Potential dilutive equity shares are deemed to be converted as at the beginning of the year, unless they have been issued at a later date.
 The dilutive potential equity shares are adjusted for the proceeds receivable had the shares been actually issued at fair value (i.e. average market value of the outstanding shares).
 Dilutive potential equity shares are determined independently for each year presented.
 The number of equity shares and potentially dilutive equity shares are adjusted for share splits / reverse share splits and bonus shares, as appropriate.

 Operating segments reflect the Company's management structure and the way the financial information is regularly reviewed by the Company's Chief Operating Decision Maker (CODM) who is the Chief Executive Officer of the Company.
 The CODM considers the business from both business and product perspective based on the dominant source, nature of risks and returns and the internal organisation and management structure.
-The operating segments are the segments for which separate financial information is available and for which operating profit / (loss) accounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance.
+The accounting policies adopted for segment reporting are in line with the accounting policies of the Company.

-16. Impairment of non-financial assets
+16.Impairment of non-financial assets

 The Company assesses at each reporting dates as to whether there is any indication that any Property, Plant and Equipment or Other Intangible assets or Investment Property or other class of an asset or Cash Generating Unit (‘CGU') may be impaired.
 If any such indication exists, the recoverable amount of the assets or CGU is estimated to determine the extent of impairment, if any.
 When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.